moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 ### Chunks

-The whole save data is stored in a binary structure (see below).
+The save data is stored in a binary structure (see below).
 This binary structure is divided into chunks, which are then individually compressed with zlib.
 The division into chunks is done purely on size and has nothing to do with the serialized content within this binary structure.
 In the save data, each chunk is prefixed by a header, followed by the compressed binary data.